apache/druid/docs/tutorials/index.md

     ![Tasks view](../assets/tutorial-batch-data-loader-09.png "Tasks view")

     The task may take a minute or two to complete.
-When done, the task status should appear as SUCCESS, with an indication of the duration of the task.
-(Note that the view is set to automatically refresh, so you do not need to refresh the browser to see the status change.)
+When done, the task status should be "SUCCESS", with the duration of the task indicated.
+Note that the view is set to automatically refresh, so you do not need to refresh the browser to see the status change.

-    When a tasks succeeds it means that it built one or more segments that will now be picked up by the data servers.
+    When a tasks succeeds it means that one or more segments have been built and will now be picked up by the data servers.

 ## Step 5.
 Query the data